vinberg88/opensuse/README.md

 ----------------------------------------------

-What you need..
+What you need for WSL..
 Basic stuff

 Windows 11